issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/expert_format.rst

    :header: "Name", "Description", "Type", "Default"
    :widths: 15, 30, 20, 10

+   ``num_step``,            "Number of full updates",                                                                                      Integer, 0
+   ``env_cutoff``,          "Cutoff of singular values to be considered as zero when computing environment through full updates",          Real,    1e-12
-   ``num_step``,                 Number of full updates,  Integer,   0 ``inverse_precision``,        Cutoff of singular values to be considered as zero when computing the pseudoinverse matrix with full update, Real,   1e-12
+   ``inverse_precision``,   "Cutoff of singular values to be considered as zero when computing the pseudoinverse matrix with full update", Real,    1e-12
-   ``convergence_epsilon``,      Convergence criteria for truncation optimization with full update, Real, 1e-12 ``iteration_max``,            Maximum iteration number for truncation optimization on full updates,    Integer,   1000 ``gauge_fix``,                Whether the tensor gauge is fixed, Boolean, true ``fastfullupdate``,           Whether the Fast full update is adopted, Boolean, true
+   ``convergence_epsilon``, "Convergence criteria for truncation optimization with full update",                                           Real,    1e-12
+   ``iteration_max``,       "Maximum iteration number for truncation optimization on full updates",                                        Integer, 1000
+   ``gauge_fix``,           "Whether the tensor gauge is fixed",                                                                           Boolean, true
+   ``fastfullupdate``,      "Whether the Fast full update is adopted",                                                                     Boolean, true

 ``parameter.ctm``
 ~~~~~~~~~~~~~~~~~